englekk/handbook-docs/Fuse/09 - Navigation.md

 ## $(Navigation types)

-There are three navigation types, and they have quite different behaviors and use cases.
+There are several navigation types, and they have quite different behaviors and use cases.
 Each of them inherit from the `Navigation` base type.

 ### $(LinearNavigation)